This post may contain affiliate links. Please read our disclosure policy.

 Ingredients & Substitutions

-See the recipe card below for full ingredients and quantities.
+See the recipe card for full information on ingredients and quantities.

-Variations for Chocolate Chip Peanut Butter Cookies
+Variations on These Peanut Butter Chocolate Chip Cookies

 Professional Tips

 Use these instructions to make the perfect peanut butter chocolate chip cookies every time!
-Further details and measurements can be found in the recipe card below.
+Further details and measurements can be found in the recipe card below!

 Chef Lindsey’s Recipe Tip